MEET YOUR COMMITTEE

 During my time in Colorado I needed a website for my own therapy business and so learned website building and design at the local college.
 I find I am fascinated by all things design, media, and photography.
 Over the years I have built many websites, mainly for small businesses though I have been a part of several teams on larger sites.

 My other interests include teaching Tai Chi Movements for Wellbeing as well introducing people to a whole-food plant-based lifestyle through workshops and on-line.
-I think I am supposed to be retired but as I never really had a career as such just an ability to yes to the next thing that came along I have been a chef, therapist, ski instructor, award winning film maker, and personal growth workshop facilitator.
+I think I am supposed to be retired but as I never really had a career as such just an ability to yes to the next thing that came along.
+I have been a chef, therapist, ski instructor, award winning film maker, and personal growth workshop facilitator and website builder.

 BUILD & ENVIRONMENT OFFICER: Suzanne Featherstone